Michael Savage '86, Program Director

 Robin was new to CVA last year as the assistant U18/U21 women's alpine coach.
 This season she's looking forward to working with the U16 athletes.
 Before arriving at CVA, Robin lived in Colorado and coached full time at Ski Club Vail for four years.
 At Ski Club Vail she worked as assistant FIS women's coach and eventually went on to head-up U14 program.
 Robin has a degree in Community Health from the University of Maine at Farmington where she also completed the ski industries program and earned a minor in coaching.
 During her time at UMF she coached for the Gould Academy/Sunday River weekend program as well as the CVA weekend program.
 Born and raised on the coast of Maine, Robin is enthusiastic about everything from flannel to fly fishing!

-David Hamblet, Weekend Program Director
+David Hamblet, Weekend Program Manager